Skip to content

 blackout-7644125_1920

-Societal Dynamics, The Repatterning Collective, and Future Earth are jointly organising a series of curated interactive sessions in the second half of 2025 to support practitioners and those resourcing them with re-imagining sense making for resilient & inspired decision making in extraordinary times.
+Societal Dynamics, The Repatterning Collective, and Future Earth are jointly organising a series of lightly curated, interactive dialogue sessions for practitioners and those resourcing them, inviting participants to re-imagine sense making in support of resilient & inspired decision making in extraordinary times.
+In doing so, we create an impromptu container for joint, iterative reflection and cross-pollination.

 Why this effort?